 Noni & Dodo

 Noni and Dodo were handed over to the Cikananga Rescue Center by a private owner in Bogor (near Jakarta) on May 10th, 2009.
-Noni is an eleven-year-old female and Dodo is a twelve-year-old male.
+Noni is a thirteen-year-old female and Dodo is a fourteen-year-old male.
 They are a monogamous couple and live together in a single cage.
-Preliminary medical tests have shown them to both be in very good health.
+Regular medical tests shown them to both be in outstanding health.

 The Cikananga Rescue Center is located in Sukabumi, West Java.
 The new cage in which Noni & Dodo live is in good condition and the sanitation is fine.
 They need a lot of enrichment, however, with plenty of variation to keep them active, alert and comfortable.
-Otherwise they may get depressed and unpredictable.
-As they grow larger their food intake is increasing accoringly.
+Otherwise they may get depressed and the behavior could become unpredictable.
+As they grow larger their food intake is increasing accordingly.
 We are honored to be able to improve the lives of Noni and Dodo to whatever extent possible.
-If you would like to make a contribution to help care for them, please contact us.
-Or simply make a donation and send us an email…

 Orangutan Outreach contributes approximately $2500 every twice yearly for their care.
 Please help us help them.
 Make a tax-deductible contribution to help care for Noni & Dodo.
 If you have any questions, please contact us.
 Or simply make a donation and send us an email letting us know you want to help this wonderful pair of orangutans…